Kwirtz/novelpy/docs/source/usage.rst

    project
    ├── demo.py
    └── Data
       └── docs
-          ├── authors.json
-          ├── references.json
+          ├── Ref_Journals
+          │   ├ 2001.json
+          │   └ 2002.json
+          │
-          └── meshterms.json
+          └── Meshterms
+              ├ 2001.json
+              └ 2002.json

-| Depending on what kind of indicator you are running, you will need different kind of input (For example for Uzzi et al.(2013) you only need references.json).
+| Depending on what kind of indicator you are running, you will need different kind of input (For example for Uzzi et al.[2013] :cite:p:`uzzi2013atypical` you only need the journal of the references for the focal articles).
 |
 | We intend to automatize the process with well known Databases (Web of science, ArXiv, Pubmed Knowlede graph, ...).
 Look into the :ref:`roadmap` section to learn
 | more about future implementation.
 |
-| If you want to use your own data, please look into the Sample section below.
+| To use your own data, please look into the :ref:`Usage:Sample` section below to learn more about the expected data structure and :ref:`Usage:tutorial` to learn the basic usages of the package.

 .. _sample:
 Sample
 ----------------

-We made available a small sample of data so you can get familiar with the package with well formated data.
-To get this sample run the following code in your project folder:
+We made available a small sample of data so you can get familiar using the package with well formated data.
+To get this sample run the following code in your "project" folder:

 >>> from novelpy.utils.get_sample import download_sample
 >>> download_sample()

-| This will give you the file as seen in :ref:`Usage:format`.
+| This will give you files as seen in :ref:`Usage:format`.
 Read more about this sample structure `here <https://zenodo.org/record/5768348#.YdMGWlnjImA>`_.
-| Or if you want to test the package with MongoDB you can run the following which will create a database "novelty_sample" with everything needed:
+| If you want to test the package with MongoDB you can run the following which will create a database "novelty_sample" with everything needed:

 >>> download_sample(client_name="mongodb://localhost:27017")

+Note that you will have the json files in both case, please delete the files if you use MongoDB and do not want any duplicates (saving memory is always good).

 .. _tutorial:
 Tutorial
 ----------------

-This tutorial suppose you use the sample made available above.
-Make sure you run the code in the "project" folder
+This tutorial suppose you use the sample made available above in the json format.
+The extension to MongoDB is straightforward and requires you to add the "client_name" and "db_name" arguments in each function.
+Make sure you run the code in the "project" folder (demo.py in :ref:`Usage:format`)

-Here's a short implementation to run Foster et al.(2015) novelty indicator.
-Some indicators available are based on the idea that new knowledge is created by combining already existing pieces of knowledge.
-Because of this you will require co-occurrence matrices (Refer to our paper novelpy to learn more about the methodology used).
-We made it so the co-occurrence matrices are saved, so you just have to run the following once:
+Here's a short implementation to run Foster et al.[2015] :cite:p:`foster2015tradition` novelty indicator.
+Currently all available indicators are based on the idea that new knowledge is created by combining already existing pieces of knowledge.
+Because of this you will require co-occurrence matrices.
+The element ij of the co-occurence matrix is the number of times the combination of item i and j appearead for a given year.
+We made it so the co-occurrence matrices are saved in the pickle format in order to save times when running different indicators :

 .. code-block:: python
+   # demo.py
    import novelpy

    ref_cooc = novelpy.utils.cooc_utils.create_cooc(
-                    collection_name = "references_sample",
+                    collection_name = "Ref_Journals_sample",
                     year_var="year",
                     var = "c04_referencelist",
                     sub_var = "item",
+                    time_window = range(1995,2016),
                     weighted_network = True, self_loop = True)

    ref_cooc.main()

-| If you use MongoDB backend make sure to use the client_name and db_name arguments (:ref:`Utils`).
+| This will create the co-occurence matrix for each year between 1995 and 2015 included.
+Read more on it in :ref:`Utils`.
-| Once the co-occurrence matrices are done you should have a new folder "cooc".
-Depending on which co-occurrence matrices you runned you will have different folder.
+| Now you should have a new folder "cooc".
+Depending on your arguments you will have different folder.
 In the tutorial case we wanted the co-occurrence matrix of journals cited per paper.

 ::